swdit/Setup-Guide-Headless-Ubuntu-AI-Mini-PC-for-LM-Studio/README.md

 2. Check status of XRDP: ( XRDP runs automatically after installation)

-   sudo systemctl status xrdp
+   `sudo systemctl status xrdp`

-3. Check status of XRDP: ( XRDP runs automatically after installation)
+3. add the xrdp user to the ssl-cert group

-4. add the xrdp user to the ssl-cert group sudo adduser xrdp ssl-cert
+   `sudo adduser xrdp ssl-cert`

-5. Restart xrdp service:
+4. Restart xrdp service:
-   sudo systemctl restart xrdp
+   `sudo systemctl restart xrdp`

-6. get your Mini-PCs IP-Adress
+5. get your Mini-PCs IP-Adress
    `ip addr`

-7. Configuring Firewall
+6. Configuring Firewall
    Replace the IP-Adress with the one you just retrieved.
    `sudo ufw allow from 192.168.33.0/24 to any port 3389` `sudo ufw allow 3389`